muggy8/improbable/have-and-havenot/FzeXuZCU.md

 "What gets a bit more difficult to examine is Phanna's organs.
 Since you don't have any reference to what Phanna's internals looks like, it's hard to explain what should or shouldn't look any particular way but you can clearly see Phanna breathing and their heartbeat here."
 Ethan said pointing towards Phanna's chest before continuing.

-"However One that we can gather is that because Phanna's rib cage is undamaged, we can assume that anything protected by it is also undamaged and since Melody's attack hit Phanna's upper body we can assume that there's no damage to anything below the rib cage."
+"However one fact that we can conclude is that because Phanna's rib cage is undamaged, anything protected by their ribcage is also undamaged.
+Since Melody's attack hit Phanna's upper body we can assume that there's no damage to anything below the rib cage."

 Ethan stopped explaining at this point to look at me.